mkadeline/mkadeline.github.io/_posts/2017-10-24-Interactive-Data-Visualisation.md

 As the data was all of the same size, there was no need for enter() or exit().
 However if needed they can be added to the if block.

 The entire process is only a slight extension on the original data visualisation and provides and excellent way for users to compare data across inputs, in this case across investments or cities, and bring the data to life.

-A demonstration is available at our [Angular demo site](angular.adlyss.com)